pelithne/AKS_Baseline_Deepdive/05-access-management.md

 ````
 9) You should be able to list all pods in namespace frontend.

+> [!Note]
->**_!
-Note:_** You will now be prompted to authenticate your user again, as this time it will validate your permissions within the AKS cluster.
+> You will now be prompted to authenticate your user again, as this time it will validate your permissions within the AKS cluster.

 ````bash
 sudo kubectl get po -n frontend